 Vegan: Do not eat any foods derived wholly or partly from animals (6).

-Whole-foods plant-based: Avoid most or all animal products and supports high consumption of whole, minimally processed, and unrefined ingredients from foods such as fruits, vegetables, legumes, seeds, whole grains, nuts and seeds (7).
-This diet is low in fat, high in fiber, moderate in protein.
+Whole-foods plant-based: Avoid most or all animal products and supports high consumption of whole, minimally processed, and unrefined ingredients from foods such as fruits, vegetables, legumes, seeds, whole grains, nuts, and seeds (7).
+This diet is low in fat, high in fiber, and moderate in protein.

 What’s the difference between a Vegan Diet and a Plant-Based, Whole-Foods Diet?

 The reason it is important to differentiate between a vegan and a WFPB diet is the quality of food.
 The higher quality is what determines the level of health benefits.

 For example, if a person is only living by the rule of a vegan to not eat animal products, they can technically indulge in a diet that is highly processed, high in sodium, high in sugar, high in saturated fat, and low in dietary fiber.

 Theoretically, a vegan diet could consist of the following…